laravel/docs/session.md

 Your application's session configuration file is stored at `config/session.php`.
 Be sure to review the options available to you in this file.
 By default, Laravel is configured to use the `database` session driver.

 The session `driver` configuration option defines where session data will be stored for each request.
-Laravel ships with several great drivers out of the box:
+Laravel includes a variety of drivers:

 <div class="content-list" markdown="1">